 While the ILP is open to any student that thinks they will benefit from this approach, it is particularly impactful for non-traditional students eager to change careers or return to school after some time off, but hesitant about adapting to the intensity of adjusting to a full load of classes in medical school.
 Other major benefactors are the ambitious, bright students that, for whatever reason, simply did not perform as well as they’d hoped on their MCAT and have found themselves shut out of other schools despite their overall potential.

 As we’ve said, the MCAT exam is not a predictor of your future as a physician (that’s what the USMLE Step exams are for).
 The chart below demonstrates that our students with a lower than the US-average MCAT score, a 25 for the past several years, were able to achieve significant success on the Step Exams.
 In the right surroundings, with the support of the faculty, and a will to succeed, we’ve proven that a student scoring a 24 on the MCAT can earn a 254 on Step 1.
 It’s what you do in medical school that will shape your future.

 Trinity is more than a medical school.
-It's an experience in academic best practices research.
-The vetted, tested curriculum is always adjusted to make sure students get the most out of their education and flourishing like they've always known they could in the right environment, while still maintaining a quality life and preserving that character, that personality that made us first think, "Yes, this person needs to be out there helping others as a physician."
+It’s an experience in academic best practices research.
+The vetted, tested curriculum is always adjusted to make sure students get the most out of their education and flourish as they’ve always known they could in the right environment, while still maintaining a quality life and preserving that character, that personality that made us first think, “Yes, this person needs to be out there helping others as a physician.”